-The estimated fair values of our long-term debt, including current maturities at March 31, 2020 and December 31, 2019 were as follows (in thousands):
+The estimated fair values of our long-term debt, including current maturities at June 30, 2020 and December 31, 2019 were as follows:

-2020 2019 Carrying Value Fair Value Carrying Value Fair Value Long-term debt \$ 10,085,706 \$ 12,749,538 \$ 9,726,428 \$ 11,180,658
+20 20 20 2019 Carrying Value Fair Value Carrying Value Fair Value (in thousands) Long-term debt \$ 10,105,932 \$ 12,893,268 \$ 9,726,428 \$ 11,180,658

 The estimated fair value of long-term debt is classified as Level 2 and is estimated based on observed or quoted market prices for the same or similar issues or on current rates offered to us for debt of similar maturities.
 The primary sources of our long-term debt consist of first mortgage bonds, pollution control revenue bonds and long-term debt issued by the Federal Financing Bank that is guaranteed by the Rural Utilities Service or the U.S. Department of Energy.
-We also have small amounts of long-term debt provided by National Rural Utilities Cooperative Finance Corporation (CFC).
 The valuations for the first mortgage bonds and the pollution control revenue bonds were obtained from a third party data reporting service, and are based on secondary market trading of our debt.
-Valuations for debt issued by the Federal Financing Bank are based on U.S. Treasury rates as of March 31, 2020 plus an applicable spread, which reflects our borrowing rate for new loans of this type from the Federal Financing Bank.
-The rates on the CFC debt are fixed and the valuation is based on rate quotes provided by CFC.
+Valuations for debt issued by the Federal Financing Bank are based on U.S. Treasury rates as of June 30, 2020 plus an applicable spread, which reflects our borrowing rate for new loans of this type from the Federal Financing Bank.